-- 13. Concerning Basket II matters, the situation in the USSR and Eastern Europe has not changed materially since the last implementation report, or indeed since the signing of the Final Act.
-Some of the countries have stepped up efforts to conclude co-operation agreements with Western firms, in order to gain technology and cut back on hard currency imports.
-Some nations have permitted additional Western companies to open offices but in other countries there has been no progress on applications.
-Finally, although Western firms have been able to expand their commercial contacts in some countries, in others they have found increased difficulties or no change in operating conditions. - 14.
-The Final Act continues in a small way to add to the momentum of existing culture/education arrangements and agreements between Eastern and Western countries that predate Helsinki, and to improve the pace and direction of new arrangements.
+14. The Final Act continues in a small way to add to the momentum of existing culture/education arrangements and agreements between Eastern and Western countries that pre-date Helsinki, and to improve the pace and direction of new arrangements.
 Although Eastern countries find this section the least troublesome in Basket III, there have been recent signs that some countries are tightening controls over domestic cultural life in order to limit Western influences and to restrict non-conformist behaviour.
-Some private Western organizations have linked their follow-through in culture/education arrangements with the Soviet Union to that country's performance in respecting human rights and cultural freedom. - Over the most recent period, Western criticism of 15.
-Eastern implementation at the Belgrade Meeting has stimulated a heightened campaign of Eastern criticisms against Western countries for alleged misinterpretation of the Final Act, for undue emphasis on Basket III and for alleged inadequate Bastern régimes have charged Western implementation. governments with not complying with certain principles (especially that on "non-intervention in internal affairs") and with Basket II (Most Favoured Nation treatment), as well as poor Western performance on such Basket III matters as visas, the translation and distribution of books and films, They have charged Western countries and language training. with violating human rights both in the political and legal fields and in the area of economic and social rights where the record of "socialist humanitarianism" is claimed to be Alleging Western indifference to the "arms race", exemplary.
-Warsaw Pact states charge Allied countries with giving priority to "minor" Basket III issues over disarmament matters.
-"Certain Western circles" are accused of trying to slow down implementation and to undermine the Final Act.
-These various lines of attack are intended to divert attention from Eastern shortcomings (the objects of Western criticism at Belgrade), to counter Western attempts to secure Eastern implementation, and to put the West on the defence generally.
+Some private Western organizations have linked their follow-through in culture/education arrangements with the Soviet Union to that country's performance in respecting human rights and cultural freedom.

+15. Over the most recent period, Western criticism of Eastern implementation at the Belgrade Meeting has stimulated a heightened campaign of Eastern criticisms against Western countries for alleged misinterpretation of the Final Act, for undue emphasis on Basket III and for alleged inadequate implementation.
+Eastern régimes have charged Western governments with not complying with certain principles (especially that on "non-intervention in internal affairs") and with Basket II (Most Favoured Nation treatment), as well as poor Western performance on such Basket III matters as visas, the translation and distribution of books and films, and language training.
+They have charged Western countries with violating human rights both in the political and legal fields and in the area of economic and social rights where the record of "socialist humanitarianism" is claimed to be exemplary.
+"Certain Western circles" were accused of trying to slow down implementation and to undermine the Final Act.
+These various lines of attack were intended to divert attention from Eastern shortcomings (the objects of Western criticism at Belgrade), to counter Western attempts to secure Eastern implementation, and to put the West on the defence generally.

-implementation and to approach it in much the same way as Allied governments.
-They have continued to press Eastern countries to implement the Final Act.
-Yugoslavia's approach reflects its political system and Non-aligned status.
-It has continued to take a relatively positive approach to implementation, a major step being a National Day amnesty on 23rd November, 1977 which benefited a large number of political offenders.
+Neutral states continue to exhibit interest in CSCE 16. implementation and to approach it in much the same way as Allied They have continued to press Eastern countries to governments.
+Yugoslavia's approach reflects its implement the Final Act. political system and Non-aligned status.
+It has continued to take a relatively positive approach to implementation, a major step being a National Day amnesty on 23rd November, 1977 which benefitted a large number of political offenders.
 Allied countries continue to have a strong interest in close contacts and exchanges of views on implementation with both Neutral and Non-aligned states between the Belgrade and Madrid Meetings.

-SIXTH REPORT OF THE POLITICAL COMMITTEE

-REVIEW OF IMPLEMENTATION
+SIXTH REPORT OF THE POLITICAL COMMITTEE REVIEW OF IMPLEMENTATION

-Declaration on Principles
+Declaration of Principles